A Local Discontinuous Galerkin Method for Dirichlet Boundary Control Problems: Error estimates

-\paragraph{Discussion of Theorem \ref{thm:nodisc_adjoint_representation} and Theorem \ref{thm:fully-discrete}:} In both cases, the variational discrete and the fully discrete case, to obtain error estimates for the optimal control and the associated state we need LDG error estimates for the state, the adjoint flux as well as for the adjoint potential under natural regularity requirements on the continuous optimal control $u$ and the data $y^d$ (and $f$).
+In both cases, namely the variational discrete and the fully discrete setting, to obtain error estimates for the optimal control and the associated state we need LDG error estimates for the state, the adjoint flux as well as for the adjoint potential under natural regularity requirements on the continuous optimal control $u$ and the data $y^d$ (and $f$).

-Let us first recall what is known from literature w.r.t. the approximation properties of LDG approximations.
+Let us first recall what is known in the literature with respect to the approximation properties of LDG approximations.
 In the first instance we here use results of \cite{PCastillo_BCockburn_IPergugia_DSchotzau_2000}.
-From there with Theorem 2.1, Table 2.1 and 4.1 one obtains for the case $k=1$: \begin{lemma} Let $\big(v,\bw \big) \in V \times \bW$ be the solutions of (\ref{p14}) and let $\big(v_h,\bw_h \big) \in V_h \times \bW_h$ be its LDG approximation, i.e., the solution of the discretized problem (\ref{DG5}).
+In particular, from Theorem~2.1 and Tables~2.1 and~4.1 therein, one obtains for the case $k=1$: \begin{lemma} Let $\big(v,\bw \big) \in V \times \bW$ be the solutions of \eqref{p14} and let $\big(v_h,\bw_h \big) \in V_h \times \bW_h$ be its LDG approximation, i.e., the solution of the discretized problem (\ref{DG5}).
 Assume that $v \in H^{s+2}(\Omega)$ for some $s\ge 0$.
 Then

 Moreover, the following $L^2$-error bound holds